Fiske Creek Trail

 It is 4 miles to the end of the trail at Fiske Creek Road.

-From Rayhouse Road to the trailhead it’s 5 miles (round-trip).
-The Fiske Creek Trail is another 8 miles (round-trip).
+From Rayhouse Road to the trailhead it’s 2.5 miles (one way).
+The Fiske Creek Trail is another 4 miles (one way).
 The trail starts at elevation 1540 at Rayhouse Road, drops to 1200, and slowly rises to 1740 at Fiske Creek Road.